sevesilvestre/RetailStartupAnalysis/README.md

-# Twitter US Airline Sentiment Analysis
+# Retail Startup Analysis and Launch Plan
-• Developed a keyword tracker that determines which type of issues were being complained about the most on Twitter for each airlines
+• Determined the top 10 markets for a retail startup to enter based on consumer unit characteristics, average weekly sales by region, and sales differences on holiday vs. non-holiday weeks per region

-• Translated metrics and analysis into strategic business recommendations focused on increasing customer satisfaction.
+• Translated metrics and analysis into strategic business recommendations focused on high revenue and sales opportunities.

 • Built a compelling insight-driven narrative and designed concise data visualizations to communicate our findings effectively and reduce complexity.